Malaysia prioritising visitors' safety at high-security SEA Games

 Youth and Sports Minister Khairy Jamaluddin told Channel NewsAsia a high-level committee chaired by the Deputy Prime Minister Ahmad Zahid Hamidi had been set up to ensure security was at the highest level possible.

-"I mean you know in this day and age, a big event like that... you imagine opening ceremony 100,000 people in a contained environment , that's something we have to secure," he said.
+"I mean you know in this day and age, a big event like that... you imagine an opening ceremony with 100,000 people in a contained environment, that's something we have to secure," he said.

 "So we've been talking not just to to the police, not just to security services but to everybody involved in the games including our 13,000 volunteers - that they become eyes, ears of our security services."